 Harrah’s Philadelphia, one of the largest brick & mortar casinos in Pennsylvania, will likely have access to the same powerful iGaming partners and brands that it does in New Jersey, where the industry leading WSOP.com operates on Caesars’ license and is powered by software from 888 Holdings plc.
 As 888’s technology is better geared towards poker, Harrah’s could also be likely to enlist a different partner for its online casino games, such as NYX Gaming (now part of SG Digital) which provides software for Caesars Casino.

-Harrah’s also seems willing to slap down a hefty sum of marketing and promotional dollars to bolster its online brand, on top of the $10 million in license fees it has already agreed to as a part of its application to the Gaming Board in July.
+Harrah’s also seems willing to slap down a hefty sum of marketing and promotional dollars to bolster its online brand, on top of the $10 million in license fees it has already agreed to as a part of its application to the Gaming Board in July, which was approved on August 15.
+On October 31 Harrah’s also was approved to add sports betting.

 All of this is good news for players, who can expect a superior gaming experience, run by an experienced operator — and one who is willing to lavish its players with Total Rewards points and a bevy of high value promotions.